WebAssembly/spec/ml-proto/README.md

 segment: ( segment <int> "<char>*" )
 ```

-Here, productions marked with respective comments are abbreviation forms for equivalent expansions.
+Here, productions marked with respective comments are abbreviation forms for equivalent expansions (see the explanation of the kernel AST below).

+Any form of naming via `<name>` and `<var>` (including expression labels) is merely notational convenience of this text format.
+The actual AST has no names, and all bindings are referred to via ordered numeric indices; consequently, names are immediately resolved in the parser and replaced by indices.
+Indices can also be used directly in the text format.

-The segment string is used to initialize the memory at the given offset.
+The segment string in the memory field is used to initialize the memory at the given offset.

 Comments can be written in one of two ways: